Overview

 | Add to a list | Enter the name of a new list, or select an existing list. |

-- You have the option to enrich imported contacts with Apollo data only or use waterfall enrichment to find data via multiple third-party data sources.
-To run waterfall enrichment, toggle on Enrich with Multi-source.
+- (Optional) Toggle Enrich with Multi-source to use waterfall enrichment to find data via multiple third-party data sources.

-- If you're an Apollo admin, click Waterfall settings to update your waterfall enrichment settings or adjust your lineup of data sources.
+(Admin only) Click Waterfall Settings to update your waterfall settings or adjust your lineup of data sources.

 Find Companies from Imported Contacts